pub type Surface = RCHandle<SkSurface>;Expand description

 pub fn from_backend_render_target( context: &mut RecordingContext, backend_render_target: &BackendRenderTarget, origin: SurfaceOrigin, color_type: ColorType, color_space: impl Into<Option<ColorSpace>>, surface_props: Option<&SurfaceProps>, ) -> Option<Self>

-is returned if all parameters are valid. backend_render_target
+Surface is returned if all parameters are valid. backend_render_target is valid if

 not exceed context capabilities, and the context must be able to support